-I bought my Heuchera ‘Purple Petticoats’ from Lowe’s in 2012 when I was living at the mansion in Mississippi.
+I brought my Heuchera ‘Purple Petticoats’ home from Lowe’s in 2012 when I was living at the mansion in Mississippi.
 It did well for a while then just slowly died… I didn’t try any other Heuchera while I was there.

 Heuchera ‘Purple Petticoats’ is a Terra Nova introduction.